d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

-As shown in :numref:`fig_skip_gram`, given the center word "loves", the skip-gram model considers the conditional probability for generating the *context words* "the", "man", "his", and "son" (no more than 2 words away from the center word):
+As shown in :numref:`fig_skip_gram`, given the center word "loves", the skip-gram model considers the conditional probability for generating the *context words*: "the", "man", "his", and "son", which are no more than 2 words away from the center word:

 $$P(\textrm{"the"},\textrm{"man"},\textrm{"his"},\textrm{"son"}\mid\textrm{"loves"}).$$